phogroup/phogroup.github.io/nsf/krish_year5.md

 - Where (at which position along the depth) to add a new layer and how to initialize this newly added layer?

 - How does adding a new layer influence the query selection strategy?

-- How to solve the sample saturation and training saturation problem in statistical active learning framework?

 #### Brief outline of the proposed approach